Omarosa Tells NPR She Heard Trump 'N-Word Tape,' Contradicting Her Own Tell-All Book

 "Omarosa always promises and delivers high drama," Trump wrote in March 2013.
 "She won't backstab-she'll come at you from the front."

-In an administration where facts are often in dispute and reality-TV style drama seems to be a permanent condition, Manigault Newman's book falls into the growing genre of Trump-era tomes — on the line between incredible and unbelievable, but hard to verify or disprove in the absence of credible sources.
+In an administration where facts are often in dispute and reality-TV-style drama seems to be a permanent condition, Manigault Newman's book falls into the growing genre of Trump-era tomes — on the line between incredible and unbelievable, but hard to verify or disprove in the absence of credible sources.

 After excerpts of the book leaked out, the White House responded.